 A firm that is a vigorous and effective competitor often plays an important role in pressuring other firms to compete harder.
-The competitive attributes and history of the target firm are assessed to determine whether the merger are likely to result in the removal of a vigorous and effective competitor.
+The competitive attributes and history of the target firm are assessed to determine whether the merger is likely to result in the removal of a vigorous and effective competitor.

 The Bureau examines change and innovation in relation to: distribution, service, sales, marketing, packaging, buyer tastes, purchase patterns, firm structure, the regulatory environment and the economy as a whole.
 Where there is a great deal of change and innovation, it is less likely that any firm will be able to exercise market power for sustained periods of time.

 Where credible options are available to buyers, buyer concentration can prevent a price increase and make it difficult for sellers to exercise market power.
 Typically, a buyer will have such ability if it can, for example, switch to other sellers in a reasonable amount of time or the promise of substantial orders can induce the expansion of an existing seller or sponsor entry by a potential seller.
 In such a scenario, the Bureau will assess whether one or more buyers have such a countervailing power to constrain the exercise of market power.

 Unlike the integrated analysis conducted in the United States and by the European Commission, the Bureau considers efficiencies separately, following its evaluation of whether a merger will result in an SPLC.
 This reflects the fact that the Canadian legislative framework contains an explicit efficiencies exception.
 Specifically, subsection 96(1) of the Competition Act allows for the clearance of an anti-competitive merger, where the efficiency gains brought about by the merger are greater than and offset the anti-competitive effects.20 The onus is on the parties to establish the gains in efficiency, while the commissioner bears the burden of establishing the anti-competitive effects of the merger.